AppAndFlow/react-native-quickpicker/README.md

         onPressDone: ?Function, // When user press done button, if you haven't redefined the topRow and kept the default one.
         onTapOut: ?Function, // will be triggered when user tap off the picker
         textStyle: ?Object, // change item text styling, only on IOS
+        doneButtonText: ?string, // change the "done" button string.
+Default is "done".
         doneButtonTextStyle: ?Object, // change the styling of the done button's
         // text, if you haven't redefined the topRow and kept the default one.
         useNativeDriver: boolean, // use Native Driver for animated or not.
 Default is false.